gappuser/qryptr/README.md

 # architecture

+Each user has a qryptr device.
+Upon receiving their device, the user can generate his/her ECC keypair.
+The user's ECC keypair uniquely identifies him/her, that is why it is referred to as the user ID.

+The public key of the user ID can be displayed onscreen as a QR code.
+Another user can add that user ID scanning it.
+This is preferably done in-person, not remotely, to prevent man-in-the-middle attacks.

+After two users have added each others' keys, they can write text messages which are ECC encrypted, Base64 encoded and displayed as QR codes.

+Using their smartphones, users can photograph/share these QR-codes with their preferred messaging app, such as Signal, Whatsapp, Telegram or Viber.

+The receiving user can scan the QR code with his/her qryptr device, which will read, decode, decrypt and display the text message.

 ![usage flow](./flow-diagram2.png)

-Each user has a qryptr device.
-Upon receiving it, the user can generate his/her ECC keypair, also called the Cryptographic ID (CryptoID).

-The public key of the CryptoID can be displayed onscreen as a QR code.
-Another user can add that CryptoID by scanning it.
-This is preferably done in-person.

-After adding each others' keys, users can write messages which are encrypted, encoded and displayed as QR codes.

-Using their smartphones, the users can photograph/share these QR-codes, which contains the encrypted messages, with their preferred messaging app, such as Signal, Whatsapp, Telegram or Viber.

-The receiving user can select the sender, scan the shared photograph with his/her qryptr device, which will read, decode, decrypt and display the text message.

 <img src="./pictures/sharemyid1.png" width="60%" height="60%">